openmrs/openmrs-esm-dispensing-app/README.md

 This repository is for the OpenMRS Dispensing App.
 For more information, please see the [Design Documentation](https://wiki.openmrs.org/display/projects/Dispensing+Design+Components).

+## Required privileges

+Note that following privileges need to be installed and assigned to roles:

+* o3.dispensing-app.dispense.create: Allows user to Dispense Medication
+* o3.dispense-app.dispense.create.modifyDetails: Allows user to modify the Quantity, Drug, Formulation and Dose Instructions (from the values specified in the Order / Medication Request) when Dispensing
+* o3.dispensing-app.dispense.edit: Allows user to edit an existing Medication Dispense
+* o3.dispensing-app.dispense.delete: Allows user to delete an existing Medication Dispense
+* o3.dispensing.delete.thisProviderOnly: Allows user to delete an existing Medication Dispense, *but only* if they created it originally

 ## Running this code

 ```sh